Parents leaning over crib and looking down at newborn laying in diaper

 Get In Touch

-The images throughout this post are from a real in-home newborn session, so you can see how these choices come together in a natural, lived-in way.
+The images throughout this post are from a real session, so you can see how these choices actually look in a home environment.

 Dress for Comfort

 Your session will be full of natural moments — rocking in your favorite chair, leaning over the crib, snuggling on the bed.
 Choose clothing that allows for movement and feels like an extension of your everyday life.
-Soft, breathable fabrics like cotton and linen work beautifully, keeping you comfortable while holding your baby.
+Soft fabrics — cotton, linen, a worn-in knit — tend to photograph well and just feel right when you’re holding a newborn.

 For parents: